 We aimed to make things easier for security teams as easier configuration means a more coherent security architecture and ultimately more secure applications.

-Multi-Hostname Applications allow teams to protect multiple subdomains with a single Access app, simplifying the process and reducing the need for multiple apps.
+Multi-Domain Applications allow teams to protect multiple subdomains with a single Access app, simplifying the process and reducing the need for multiple apps.

 Access also takes care of JWT cookie issuance across all hostnames associated with a given application.
 This means that a front-end and API service on two different hostnames can communicate securely without any additional software changes.